Building Safety Act summary

 The Building (Appointment of Persons, Industry Competence and Dutyholders) (England) Regulations impose a general competency requirement on any person carrying out any building or design work that they have the skills, knowledge, experience and behaviours necessary, or the organisational capability where the appointee is a company.
 Anyone appointing a Principal Designer or Principal Contractor or other person to carry out building or design work must take all reasonable steps to ensure that the appointee meets these competency requirements.
 Appointees are under a duty to inform the client in the event that they no longer satisfy a competency requirement

 In addition to the competency standards set out in the draft Regulations, the British Standards Institution is expected to publish detailed competency standards in Spring 2022 for the Principal Contractor, Principal Designer and Building Safety Manager roles.
 Appointees for these roles will be expected to be assessed as meeting the relevant standards by accredited bodies.
-The Bill also amends the Architects Act 1997 to allow the Architects Registration Board to monitor the competence of architects in line with the new regime.
+The Act also amended the Architects Act 1997 to allow the Architects Registration Board to monitor the competence of architects in line with the new regime.

-- Gateway 2 replaces the building control deposit of plans stage, and must be satisfied before construction or refurbishment works commence on higher-risk buildings.
+- Gateway 2 replaced the building control deposit of plans stage, and must be satisfied before construction or refurbishment works commence on higher-risk buildings.
 Dutyholders must demonstrate to the Regulator how the design and construction will comply with the Building Regulations requirements, including how the Dutyholder, competence, golden thread and mandatory occurrence reporting obligations will be met.
 Where works begin before Gateway 2 has been passed, the Regulator will have a range of enforcement options including potentially prosecuting the developer.
 Gateway 2 is intended to come into force within 12-18 months of the Bill achieving Royal Assent.

-- Gateway 3 will occur at the current completion/final certificate stage for higherrisk buildings.
+- Gateway 3 will occur at the current completion/final certificate stage for higher risk buildings.
 Dutyholders must submit to the Regulator prescribed documents and information reflecting the as-built building and demonstrate compliance with Building Regulations and fire safety requirements.
 The Regulator must assess whether the building work complies with the Building Regulations, undertake inspections and issue a completion certificate on approval.
 Once Gateway 3 has been passed, the Accountable Person can register the building for occupation.
 Gateway 3 is intended to come into force within 12-18 months of the Bill achieving Royal Assent.

 Building Inspectors and Building Control

-The Regulator will become the building control authority for all higher-risk buildings in England, removing the ability for builders and developers to select their own authority.
+The Regulator is the building control authority for all higher-risk buildings in England, removing the ability for builders and developers to select their own authority.
 The Regulator will establish and maintain a register of building inspectors and building control approvers to monitor the quality of buildings and assist with Gateway inspections.

-The Bill establishes the role of the Accountable Person who will be legally responsible for the safety of higher-risk buildings.
+The Act establishes the role of the Accountable Person who will be legally responsible for the safety of higher-risk buildings.
 Accountable Persons may be individuals or corporate entities, and will hold either a legal estate in possession of the common parts of the building or a relevant repairing obligation in respect of the common parts.
 Landlords are most likely to be Accountable Persons, but this definition will also encompass management companies.